rbakx/UnityRobot_/Com-lib/README.md

 1. Download the Asio archive
 2. Extract it in, for example, `C:\asio`
-3. Now [create the user environment variable](http://www.computerhope.com/issues/ch000549.htm) `ASIO_DIR` and point to the `C:\asio\include` folder
+3. Now [create the user environment variable](http://www.computerhope.com/issues/ch000549.htm) `ASIO_DIR` and point it to the `C:\asio\include` folder
-4. If you have an instance of Visual Studio already running, restart Visual Studio in order to reload the user environment variables

 Lastly, we will install Protocol Buffers:

+1. Download the protobuf archive
+2. Extract it in, for example, `C:\protobuf`
+3. Create a folder within `C:\protobuf` called `lib`
+4. Download and extract the archive (x86/[x64](https://drive.google.com/open?id=0ByRP9F3xvboOWkdDdW51aVdlZ1k)) to this `lib` folder.
+This archive contains pre-compiled libraries we built for you.
+3. Create a user environment variable called `PROTOBUF_DIR` and point it to the `C:\protobuf` folder

+If you have an instance of Visual Studio already running, restart Visual Studio in order to reload the user environment variables!

 ###### Linux
 To install the Google Test Framework, follow these steps: